Primary Class (3-6 years old)

 St. James provides a rich Montessori five day a week primary program.
 The primary program is a 10 month based school year beginning in August and concluding in May.
 There are no summer sessions.

 St. James Episcopal School is committed to the Montessori approach to education providing freedom within a prepared environment, stressing academic individualized learning and development for the young child.
 The Montessori Method of education develops the child’s five senses, through manipulative materials in the classroom.
 Each classroom is equipped with shelves that surround the room and contain hands on educational materials.
-These materials are arranged in a progression of graduating difficulty allowing the child to see his own progress.
+These materials are arranged in a progression of graduating difficulty allowing the child to see their own progress.
 The five year old becomes a mentor in the classroom and has more responsibilities.
-A kindergarten child has “folder work” which guides them and assures all TEKS are surpassed.
+A kindergarten child has folder work which guides them and assures all Texas Essential Knowledge and Skills (TEKS) are surpassed.

-The Montessori Curriculum is based on “observation”, scientific observation accompanied by detailed note-taking.
-A lesson is presented by the Teacher; then it is the Student’s turn to “do” the lesson as presented.
-Because the materials are self-correcting, the Student can evaluate his or her own progress.
-Through observation, the Teacher determines whether to re-present the lesson, isolating the difficulty, or to progress to the next lesson in the sequence.
-Repetition of each lesson is encouraged until the Student is ready to move on.
+The Montessori Curriculum is based on observation; scientific observation accompanied by detailed note-taking.
+A lesson is presented by the Teacher; then it is the student’s turn to perform the lesson as presented.
+Since the materials are self-correcting, the student can evaluate his or her own progress.
+Through observation, the teacher determines whether to present the lesson again while isolating the difficulty, or to progress to the next lesson in the sequence.
+Repetition of each lesson is encouraged until the student is ready to move on.